Introduction

 sed -i -e 's/arm-linux-gnueabi-/arm-linux-gnueabihf-/g' qt-everywhere-src-5.15.2/qtbase/mkspecs/linux-arm-gnueabihf-g++/qmake.conf

-I use a Linaro version 7.4.1 as the cross-compiler.
-To do this, go to the Tools directory and download and unzip the compiler:
+As a cross-compiler I use a Linaro version 7.4.1.
+To do this, change to the tools directory and download and unpack the compiler:

 cd tools